BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/README.md

   labs(title = "Total Steps vs Calories", x = "Total Step", y = "Calories")
 ```
 ![TotalStepsVSCalories](https://github.com/BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/assets/126551095/7c8e05ed-3cf9-4e97-ab89-17cb6906b7b0)
+lm is used to fit linear models.
+It can be used to carry out regression, single stratum analysis of variance and analysis of covariance[4].
+We want to know the relationship between 2 variable.
+In this case, we looking for R-Squared value from calories and activity minutes.
+The result shown below with R-Squared value is 0.0164. it can be said, the two variables do not have a linear relationship.
+In the figure it can also be seen that the distribution of data at each point where activity minutes vary does not show a linear relationship with calories, but rather the total steps taken by the user.
 ```
 calories_vs_actMin <- lm(Calories ~ TotalActivityMinutes, data = dailyActivity)
 summary(calories_vs_actMin)